-For the past 3 years WiA has collaborated with local organizations and artists to create site specific art installations and cultural celebrations to honor the Bay Area Immigrant and Refugee community.
+Since we launched in 2016, WiA has collaborated with local organizations and artists to create site specific art installations and cultural celebrations to honor the Bay Area Immigrant and Refugee community.
 Some of our art projects include:

 Beauty inside outside